TeamHG-Memex/eli5/README.rst

   as text or as SVG, show feature importances and explain predictions of decision trees and tree-based ensembles.
 ELI5 understands text processing utilities from scikit-learn and can highlight text data accordingly.
+Pipeline and FeatureUnion are supported.
   It also allows to debug scikit-learn pipelines which contain HashingVectorizer, by undoing hashing.

 * xgboost_ - show feature importances and explain predictions of XGBClassifier